We all do it. When we sense something wrong with our health, we often go to the internet, plug in our symptoms, and try to diagnose the issue.

 - In January, the FDA and DHS issued an advisory warning of security vulnerabilities found in St. Jude Medical's Merlin@home unit that could affect the company's implantable cardiac devices (ICDs).

-An effort to keep our healthcare system and medical devices secure is being spearheaded by the Healthcare Industry Cybersecurity Task Force.
+The Healthcare Industry Cybersecurity Task Force is spearheading an effort to keep our healthcare system and medical devices secure.
 Last week, the task force released a comprehensive report stating "the healthcare system cannot deliver effective and safe care without deeper digital connectivity.
 If the healthcare system is connected, but insecure, this connectivity could betray patient safety, subjecting them to unnecessary risk and forcing them to pay unaffordable personal costs.
 Our nation must find a way to prevent our patients from being forced to choose between connectivity and security."

-The task force identified six high-level imperatives to guide recommendations and actions for the healthcare community addressing leadership, the workforce, information sharing, and software application analysis.
+The task force identified six high-level imperatives to guide recommendations and actions for the healthcare community, including leadership, workforce, information sharing, and software application analysis.

-Among the recommendations from the task force was the call to improve transparency with regard to open source software components being used in medical devices:
+Among the recommendations of the task force was the call to improve transparency regarding open source software components used in medical devices:

 "Improve manufacturing and development transparency among developers and users.
-In order to track medical device vulnerabilities, there is a need for transparency regarding third party software components.
-Having a "bill of materials" is key for organizations to manage their assets because they must first understand what they have on their systems before determining whether these technologies are impacted by a given threat or vulnerability.
-Moreover, this transparency enables healthcare providers to assess the risk of medical devices on their networks, confirm components are assessed against the same cybersecurity baseline requirements as the medical device, and implement mitigation strategies when patches are not available."
+To track medical device vulnerabilities, there is a need for transparency regarding third party software components.
+Having a "bill of materials" is key for organizations to manage their assets, because they must first understand what they have on their systems before determining whether these technologies are impacted by a given threat or vulnerability.
+Moreover, this transparency enables healthcare providers to assess the risk of medical devices on their networks, confirm components are assessed against the same cybersecurity baseline requirements as the medical device, and implement mitigation strategies when patches are."

 The recommendation ends by stating, "To date, this practice has not been widely adopted."